Iowa DOT Office of Aviation800 Lincoln Way

 Prior to joining the Iowa DOT in 2015, Wright was the assistant airport director of the Manhattan Regional Airport in Kansas for 5 ˝ years, where he also earned his A.A.A.E.
 Certified Member designation.
 He graduated from the University of Dubuque in 2007 with Bachelor of Science degrees in aviation management and flight operations, including a commercial pilots license with multi-engine/instrument ratings.
 He later earned a Masters of Business Administration from the University of Wisconsin-Whitewater with an emphasis in management and marketing.

 Mike Marr's responsibilities include inspecting general aviation airports to ensure compliance with state and federal requirements, managing the statewide system of automated weather observation stations, pavement condition reports, runway marking programs, airport directories, and aviation charts.
 He also administers the facility and equipment program for airport emergency needs.

 Marr is a licensed pilot and a graduate of Iowa State University.
 He began with the Iowa DOT working in the Materials Lab in 1998 and joined the Office of Aviation in 2002.

-Kris Klop provides program and technical support for the Office of Aviation and aviation stakeholders in Iowa.
-In addition to handling customer service and compliance initiatives for the aircraft registration program, he also provides programming assistance for state and federal aviation programs.
-Additional responsibilities include aviation database management, maintenance of the statewide aviation calendar of events, and coordination for aviation conferences, meetings, and events.
+This position provides program and technical support for the Office of Aviation and aviation stakeholders in Iowa.
+In addition to handling customer service and compliance initiatives for the aircraft registration program, the position also provides programming assistance for state and federal aviation programs.
+Additional responsibilities include aviation database management, and coordination for aviation conferences, meetings, and events.